Sales Enablement Defined: What are Content Management Tools?

 Rich content like presentations, brochures, white papers, and case studies can all be used to develop and nurture leads.
 Often times, these materials are spread amongst different folders or platforms, and they end up being largely unused (up to 70%, in fact, according to SiriusDecisions).
 A content management system’s features include easy functionality, a responsive design, and a user-friendly interface to a suite of relevant content sales reps can use to engage buyers.

-With less time spent searching for information or putting together their own presentations, content management solutions allows sales reps to devote more time connecting with buyers in order to move them across the stages of the cycle and close deals.
+With less time spent searching for information or putting together their own presentations, content management solutions allow Sales reps to devote more time connecting with buyers in order to move them across the stages of the cycle and close deals.

 Bridges the gap between sales and marketing.